internetee/registry/README.md

 Travis is configured to build against master and staging branches by default.
 Configuration file location: /.travis.yml
-Notification emails are sent to commiter by default.
+Notification emails are sent to committer by default.
 Modify .travis.yml to change this.

 ### EPP web client